AndresMillsGallego/reading-notes/prog_javascript.md

 **Arithmatic Operators**

-    -Arithmatic operators are used to perform arithmatic on numbers (and sometimes strings as well)
+- Arithmatic operators are used to perform arithmatic on numbers (and sometimes strings as well)

 Here is a table of some of them and what they do: